invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/M365/UnifiedAuditLog.rst

     - Specifies the level of logging.
 None: No logging.
 Minimal: Logs critical errors only.
 Standard: Normal operational logging.
     - Default: Standard

+-Group (optional)
+    - Group is the group of logging needed to be extracted.
+	- Options are: Exchange, Azure, Sharepoint, Skype and Defender

+-RecordType (optional)
+    - The RecordType parameter filters the log entries by record type.
+	- Options are: ExchangeItem, ExchangeAdmin, etc. A total of 353 RecordTypes are supported.

+-Operation (optional)
+    - The Operation parameter filters the log entries by operation or activity type.
+	- Options are: New-MailboxRule, MailItemsAccessed, etc.

 .. note::

   **Important note** regarding the StartDate and EndDate variables.